apache/couchdb/share/doc/src/intro/api.rst

 code is static.

-The revision system also has positive effects on replication and storage mechanisms, but we'll explore these later in the book.
+The revision system also has positive effects on replication and storage mechanisms, but we'll explore these later in the documents.

 .. warning::

-  The terms *version* and *revision* might sound familiar (if you are programming without version control, drop this book right now and start learning one of the popular systems).
+  The terms *version* and *revision* might sound familiar (if you are programming without version control, stop reading this guide right now and start learning one of the popular systems).
 Using new versions for document changes works a lot like version control, but there's an important difference:
   **CouchDB does not guarantee that older versions are kept around**.